JetBrains/kotless/README.md

 You may ask questions and participate in discussions in `#kotless` channel in [KotlinLang slack](http://slack.kotlinlang.org).

-## Special thanks
+## Acknowledgements
-Special thanks goes to:
+Special thanks to:

-* Alexandra Pavlova (aka sunalex) for our beautiful icon
+* Alexandra Pavlova (aka sunalex) for our beautiful logo;
-* Yaroslav Golubev for help with documentation
+* Yaroslav Golubev for the help with documentation;
-* [Gregor Billing](https://github.com/suushiemaniac) for help with Gradle plugin and more
+* [Gregor Billing](https://github.com/suushiemaniac) for the help with Gradle plugin and more.